Enterprise clients worldwide

 The most challenging part of any research is interpreting the results.
-We separate what you need to know from what’s merely interesting to know.
-As a partner in your success, we create a digestible presentation of findings, so you can easily make data-driven decisions on the fly, and share the results directly from our platform.
+As a partner in your success –and upon your request, we can crunch the numbers for you and create a digestible presentation of findings, so you can easily make data-driven decisions on the fly, and share the results directly from our platform.

-We categorize hundreds of long-form qualitative comments into themes.
+We categorize hundreds of long-form qualitative comments into themes and apply our sentiment analysis technology for easier classification.

 Frequently asked questions